To Your Health

 NAMI DURHAM CLASSES AND MEETINGS

 The NAMI* Connection Recovery Support Group is a free, peer-led support group for those age 18+ who are living with a mental illness.
 Group members will be able to share successes with each other and discuss challenges with the help of NAMI-trained facilitators.
-This month’s meetings will be held on Tuesdays, September 12 and 26, 7:30–9pm; click here to register in advance for this Zoom meeting.
+This month’s meetings will be held on Tuesdays, March 11 and 25, 7:30–9pm; click here to register in advance for this Zoom meeting.

 * National Alliance on Mental Illness